MightyPork/avr-projects/README.md

 # AVR Projects

-*This repository contains all my AVR projects.*
+*This repository contains some of my old AVR projects.*

 Most are in C, to be compiled with `avr-gcc`.
 There's always a `Makefile` that should take care of it.